 An offense against the provisions of this chapter shall constitute a violation under the Penal Law and shall be punishable by a fine of not more than \$250 or by imprisonment for not more than 15 days, or both.
 In addition, any person, firm or corporation who violates any of the provisions of these regulations or who shall omit, neglect or refuse to do any act required thereby shall severally, for each and every such violation, forfeit and pay a civil penalty not to exceed \$100.
 The imposition of penalties for any violation of these regulations shall not excuse the violation or permit it to continue.
-The application of the above penalty or penalties or prosecution for a violation of any provision of these regulations.
+The application of the above penalty or penalties or prosecution for a violation of any provision of these regulations shall not prevent the enforced removal of conditions prohibited by these regulations.
 When a violation of any of the provisions of these regulations is continuous, each day thereof shall constitute a separate and distinct violation subjecting the offender to additional penalty.
 The foregoing penalties are separate from and in addition to penalties prescribed by any other applicable statutes, ordinances, local laws or regulations.